nhantrichuyenanh/ti84plusce/README.md

 > - FACTOR: refactor (word play?! `o_O`) for more performance
 > - POLYFACT: substitute the Graph menu for the Home screen
 >
-> Browse: find good programs to add to the table -> [Math](https://www.ticalc.org/pub/83plus/basic/math/)
+> Browse: add flash applications